awsanadelabdulbariahmedsultan-art/Yemen-Airspace-And-Airports-Unification-Project/EXECUTION_PLAN.md

 * **Dispatch of Urgent Technical Invitations:**
   * Active coordinating technical committees must establish real-time contact tonight with the Omani Envoy and the Saudi delegation, briefing them on the total technical readiness of the "Airspace and Airports Neutralization Agreement".
-  * It must be emphasized that their physical presence tomorrow at noon at Sana'a International Airport as international witnesses and guarantors is the absolute cornerstone for lifting the embargo and declaring open skies.
+  * It must be emphasized that their physical presence NEXT HOURS Sana'a International Airport as international witnesses and guarantors is the absolute cornerstone for lifting the embargo and declaring open skies.

 * **Immediate Flight and Landing Clearance:**
-  * Air Traffic Control (ATC) units in both sectors must instantly issue exceptional, immediate landing clearances for the inbound diplomatic aircraft to descend into Sana'a tomorrow before noon.
+  * Air Traffic Control (ATC) units in both sectors must instantly issue exceptional, immediate landing clearances for the inbound diplomatic aircraft to descend into Sana'a NEXT HOURS.
   * Ground handling crews and airport management at Sana'a International Airport are directed to fully prepare, secure, and isolate the Royal VIP Lounge (Ceremonial Hall) to serve as the official operational headquarters for the historic joint signing ceremony.

 ---